 What is the difference in calories between creamer and milk?

 The calories in creamer are more than in milk because milk doesn’t have any added sugars.
-For this reason, the calorie count for coffee creamer is often higher.
+For this reason, the calorie count of coffee creamer is often higher.

 Although, the difference in calories depends on what type and how much milk or creamer you’re using.